quoctran98/Wiki-Wall-Street/README.md

 my "economics unit" in my history class, which is why I'm bad with money and spending like $15 a month to host this thing.

+Here, you have fake money to **buy and sell fake Wikipedia article "stocks"** and the value of the stocks is based on the number of **page views** that the article gets that day.
+If you're able to **predict trends in the popularity** of Wikipedia articles, you'll make more (fake) money!

 # How do I play?

 Try it out at [wiki-wall-street.com](https://wiki-wall-street.com)!